9icenero/LITA_Class_Documentation/README.md

 ### Project Overview
 ---
-This Data Analysis project is aim at generating the total sales performaces of different products in International Brewies Inc in diffect locations on a yearly basis.
-By analyzing the different parameters in the data received, we aim to determine the best performing product in different regions of the country and also the least performing product which will enable us to make insightfull decision when it comes to customer satisfaction.
+This data analysis project aims to generate a comprehensive overview of the total sales performance of various products at International Breweries Inc. across different locations on a yearly basis.
+By analyzing the various parameters in the collected data, we seek to identify the best-performing products in different regions of the country as well as the least-performing ones.
+This analysis will enable us to make informed decisions to enhance customer satisfaction.

 ### Data Sources
 ---